-Wordpress uses wp-cron.php to schedule the task for the wordpress websites, such as scheduling a post to publish, checking for the new wordpress version, plugin, theme updates, email sending notification, etc. However, there is a limitation.
+WordPress uses wp-cron.php to schedule the task for the WordPress websites, such as scheduling a post to publish, checking for the new WordPress version, plugin, theme updates, email sending notifications, etc. However, there is a limitation.
 By default, wp-cron requires a back-end or front-end visit to function.
-Otherwise, wp-cron can't run the scheduled task.
-Wordpress website with high traffic doesn't occur any issue, but a website with low traffic can cause missing schedule tasks.
+Otherwise, wp-cron can't run the scheduled tasks.
+Therefore, a WordPress website with high traffic doesn't face any issues, but a website with low traffic can cause missing scheduled tasks.

 Another issue that can occur with wp-cron is performance.
 WP-cron works by checking with every page load.
-When a wordpress page loads, it will check for the list of scheduled tasks to see what needs to run.
+When a WordPress page loads, it will check for the list of scheduled tasks to see what needs to run.
 Website pages will check for the scheduled task each time it is visited.
-On a high-traffic website, this can lead to high resource usage and make your website speed slower.
+On a high-traffic website, this can lead to high resource usage and slower website speed.

 - Log in to your cPanel account.

 - Inside wp-config.php, add the below line after the database settings:

 5. Finally, click on the Save Changes button.

 WordPress will not run the wp-cron.php script each time the website has a new visitor after making these changes.

 How to set up a manual cron job for wp-cron.php?

 We shouldn't stop all the automatic tasks on the WordPress website entirely, as some of the tasks are crucial.
 However, it shouldn't run with every single visitor.
 We can set up control on how these tasks can run by setting the wp-cron.php to run every 12 hours, twice in 24 hours.
 It is better than the default behavior of wp-cron.php.

 You can set up this time as per your website requirement via these steps –